-Another popular variation for road shoes is the SPD-SL pedal designed by Shimano.
-They essentially function in the same way, but you would buy SPD-SL cleats with SPD-SL pedals, and Look cleats with Look pedals.
+Another popular variation for road shoes is the Look Road pedal.
+They essentially function in the same way, but you would require Look specific cleats.

 These are much more what would be considered a normal-looking shoe, and the only part of the shoe that’s stiffened is where the sole makes contact with the pedal.
 Paired with a pedal such as the below, you can attain maximum grip but not being clipped in to the pedals and the bike.

 Many people who use the shoes without a cleat use flat pedals or ‘flatties’ that look like a standard pedal but have raised pins to add extra grip.
-These help your feet stay on the pedals when you’re bombing downhill, and they can also give you a seriously good whack on your shins if you happen to be that unlucky.
+These help your feet stay on the pedals when you’re bombing downhill.

 You also get mountain bike/leisure shoes that take cleats.
 In this case, the cleat is recessed into the shoe’s sole instead of bolted on, which means that unlike road shoes you can walk around comfortably without making that clip-clop sound.